chameleon-ai/webm-for-4chan/README.md

 The script attempts to detect if the file has already been downloaded.
 If it has, it will not ask yt-dlp to download it again.\
 The `--download_full` flag will download the full video, ignoring the `--start` and `--end` timestamps when downloading.\
 Use `--ytdlp_args` to pass through custom arguments directly to yt-dlp, i.e. `--ytdlp_args "-S codec:h264"`

+### Gif Caption Mode
+This mode writes text in "gif caption" meme format.
+That is, black text on a white background above the video or gif.
+Note that this is an experimental feature that is not guaranteed to work correctly.
+It uses the [drawtext](https://ffmpeg.org/ffmpeg-filters.html#drawtext-1) filter, which requires ffmpeg compiled with `--enable-libfreetype` `--enable-libharfbuzz` and `--enable-libfontconfig`
+- `--caption` takes in the caption text, which will be rendered using drawtext, i.e. `--caption "Hello world"`
+  - It will automatically word-wrap and center the text, but you can force a newline with `\n`, i.e. `--caption "Hello\nWorld"`
+  - You'll need to escape certain characters like exclamation mark `!` with a slash, i.e. `--caption "Hello World\!"`
+- `--font` takes the name of the font you want to use, i.e `--font Impact`
+- Note that caption mode also works for .gif files.
+- At this time, the font size is fixed and not configurable.

 ### Miscellaneous Features
 Make an .mp4 instead  of .webm with the `--mp4` flag or `--codec libx264`\